bandprotocol/bandpress/README.md

 ![](/assets/overview-usecase.png)

 [Band Protocol](https://bandprotocol.com) is a protocol for decentralized data governance on the Ethereum blockchain.
-Using various token economics, the protocol incentivizes multiple independent parties to work cooperatively to provide trusted data.
-Curated information is available on-chain, ready to be consumed by other blockchain protocols or decentralized applications. **Band Protocol serves as the data layer of the [Web3](https://github.com/w3f/Web3-wiki/wiki) ecosystem, bridging real world and/or subjective information to the smart contract world.**
+The protocol incentivizes multiple independent parties to work cooperatively to provide trusted data.
+Curated information is available on-chain, ready to be consumed by other blockchain protocols or decentralized applications. **Band Protocol serves as the data layer of the [Web3](https://github.com/w3f/Web3-wiki/wiki) ecosystem, bridging real world and/or subjective information to smart contracts.**

 ## Breaking Down Band Protocol

 <!-- [TODO: NEED IMAGE FOR EACH OF THE BULLET POINTS] -->

-- Band Protocol allows independent group of people or entities that share interest in curating a specific set of information to form up as a [Community](/docs/community.md).
+- Band Protocol allows an independent group of people or entities that share interest in curating a specific set of information to form up as a [Community](/docs/community.md).

 - Each community is built around its own cryptographic token, which represents ownership stake in the community and has its supply controlled by a [Continuous Bonding Curve](/docs/bonding-curve.md).